 Heat pump hot water heaters — sometimes also referred to as hybrid hot water heaters — are the most energy efficient breed of water heaters on the market.
 Because they are powered by electricity, you may also hear them called electric heat pump water heaters.

 They are less expensive to operate and have a much lower carbon footprint than traditional gas or electric water heaters.
-Homeowners in Colorado can typically save $200 to $600 per year by switching to a hybrid heat pump water heater.
+Homeowners in Colorado and Massachusetts can typically save $200 to $600 per year by switching to a hybrid heat pump water heater.
 They can be more expensive to install than electric water heaters, gas water heaters, or tankless water heaters.
 But because the savings are so high HPWH systems often pay themselves back quickly.

 Here at Elephant Energy, we prefer heat pump water heaters.
 They’re the most efficient, sustainable, lowest overall cost way to provide your home with hot showers and baths.
 HPWHs are in increasingly high demand and usually require both plumbing and electrical work to be done.
 As a result, they are difficult to install on an ‘emergency’ (overnight) basis.

 Therefore, if your water heater is on the older side (most last about 10-15 years) and you think a heat pump water heater might be the right solution for your home, it’s important to plan ahead.
 No one wants to be without hot water for a couple weeks!
 If you’re interested in getting a heat pump hot water heater in the coming months, get in touch today.